adaeris/adaeris.github.io/OCS.md

 Here i will put OCs that I made!

+All will be in the books i will make!
+(Ones without bios means they will only be used for the books but you can still copy!)

 Bluefire.
 Gray-blue she-cat with blue eyes and two blue feathers on the ear.
 Bio: she-cat~ kind ~_____________ ~_____________

 Cherrysong.
 Creme she-cat, one red eye and one green eye.
 Bio: she-cat~ kind ~quiet ~loner